USDA Partnerships for

 • Make at least $1000 per year in commercial sales;

-• Have an authentic interest in improving the resilience of your farm.
+• Have an authentic interest in improving the economic and climate resilience of your farm.

 There are no participation limits based on ownership vs. leasing of land or length of time in operation.